gohugoio/hugo/content/hosting-and-deployment/hosting-on-github.md

 ```
 7. `./deploy.sh "Your optional commit message"` to send changes to `<username>.github.io` (careful, you may also want to commit changes on the `<your-project>-hugo` repo).

 That's it!
-Your personal page is running at [http://username.github.io/](http://username.github.io/)(after up to 10 minutes delay).
+Your personal page is running (after up to 10 minutes delay).

 ## Using a Custom Domain